 Constant contact with the urine can result in a rash, which ain’t nobody got time for, especially in the first month or two.

-For this reason, definitely try to work out a system that allows you to react quickly to baby’s needs, momma.
+For this reason, definitely try to work out a system that allows you to react quickly to baby’s needs, mama.
 The very best method is to use diapers that have a wetness strip (which most do now).
 Otherwise, prodding the diaper gently will show you how puffy it is.

 Not very scientific, but it works.